Nolan Gorman Player Props: Cardinals vs. Angels

-Nolan Gorman -- with an on-base percentage of .275 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Los Angeles Angels, with Shohei Ohtani on the mound, on May 3 at 7:45 PM ET.
+Nolan Gorman -- .216 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Los Angeles Angels, with Griffin Canning on the mound, on May 4 at 1:15 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Dodgers.
+He hit a home run while going 2-for-4 in his most recent game against the Angels.

 Nolan Gorman Game Info & Props vs. the Angels